foundryvtt/dnd5e/wiki/Advancement.md

 ## Custom Advancement Types

 For module authors who want to expand beyond the advancement types offered in the system, it is a simple task to create and register custom advancement types.

-**Note**: The advancement API is brand new and some changes may be made in upcoming releases of 5e.
-Be aware that changes to the API in 1.7 may break any custom advancements in future versions.

 ### Authoring